 The incredible views of the NYC skyline, the Brooklyn Bridge, and the Manhattan Bridge are a bonus!

-Walking across the stunning Brooklyn Bridge and the Brooklyn Bridge Park should be on your list of things to do in Dumbo Brooklyn.
+Walking across the stunning Brooklyn Bridge and the Brooklyn Bridge Park should be on your list while in Dumbo, Brooklyn.

 It is the ideal way to start your Dumbo and NYC adventure!
-The spectacular views will never fail to mesmerize you and make you wish to return for another visit.
+The spectacular views will always mesmerize you and make you wish to return for another visit.

-This walk can be completed in 30 minutes or less if you make no stops at all, but allow at least an hour to allow for scenic pauses, photo opportunities, and patiently navigating the throng.
+This walk can be completed in 30 minutes or less if you make no stops, but allow at least an hour to allow for scenic pauses, photo opportunities, and patiently navigating the crowd.

 The place is also loved for being the perfect spot to take some Instagram-worthy clicks and selfies to keep the memories captured forever.